If you could say anything you wanted to interested prospective customers, via a voice they trust the most, what would you tell them?

 2. Your company logo: Show them who you are

-Showing your logo helps build brand awareness.
+Creating a logo that stands out and showing it helps build brand awareness.
 After all, a lead might not have heard of you before.

 Your logo is a visual of your brand identity that leads can easily remember.
 It can help establish a connection without using the written word.